dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 replenishment.
 The northern UK and French carriers cut it close, waiting until day 4/5/6 to refuel.
 My biggest refueling problem was the difficulty of finding relatively rare diesel fuel.
-Long live the Preserver!
+Long live the Preserver\!
 (Of course, if CMO eventually implements aviation fuel limits for ships, then the fuel constraint situation will get a lot more critical.)

 Five American carrier groups have a tremendous amount of stomping power, even when they're somewhat fuel and munitions constrained.
 Once they were all on-station and resupplied, the power they could bring to bear was colossal.
-The player should be able to kick the doors in on any particular target - provided they've paid for tankers!
+The player should be able to kick the doors in on any particular target - provided they've paid for tankers\!
 Without them things get much much harder.
 If I hadn't had those 10 KC-135s, then it would have been a very different story.
 I had heavily loaded planes making trips of over 1100 miles each way to participate in the six-carrier strike which cracked the Murmansk group.
-Three VC-10s and a handful of S-3s could not have handled that!
+Three VC-10s and a handful of S-3s could not have handled that\!
 So, the player's tanker choices are crucial.

 Balance was pretty good for most of the game, which I think is hard to